pbosmancsupacza/pbosmancsupacza.github.io/110/2/notes.md

 #### Main features:
 - Encapsulation
 - Data hiding
----

 ## Encapsulation and data hiding
 Encapsulation means that several data and procedures are contained in a single entity.

 Data hiding is the capability of an object to *hide* whatever it encapsulates from code outside the object.
----

 background-image: url(https://www.dropbox.com/s/mb6s7tp37p5yq63/radio1.jpg?dl=0&raw=1)
-## Encapsulation and data hiding
----

 ## Example problem -- solved!
 The `data` from the previous problem is *encapsulated* in an object called `dataObject`.
 It is hidden from outside code, so it cannot be corrupted.
 And the object provides an *interface* for interacting with the data, so outside code don't have to know how the data is represented internally.